cp2k/dbcsr/src/acc/opencl/smm/README.md

 ## Customization

-### Compile-time Settings

-Compile-time settings are (implicitly) documented and can be adjusted by editing [opencl_libsmm.h](https://github.com/cp2k/dbcsr/blob/develop/src/acc/opencl/smm/opencl_libsmm.h) (adjusting the build-line as per `-D` is possible as well but less convenient).
-For example, `OPENCL_LIBSMM_F32` is enabled by default but can be disabled, or `OPENCL_LIBSMM_VALIDATE` (which is disabled by default) can be enabled for debug purpose.
+Compile-time settings are (implicitly) documented and can be adjusted by editing [opencl_libsmm.h](https://github.com/cp2k/dbcsr/blob/develop/src/acc/opencl/smm/opencl_libsmm.h), e.g., `OPENCL_LIBSMM_VALIDATE` is disabled by default but can be enabled for debug purpose.
 The `OPENCL_LIBSMM_VALIDATE` compile-time setting enables side-by-side validation of matrix transpose and multiply operations on GPU against a built-in CPU implementation.
-For example, running DBCSR's unit tests with this setting produces console output to pin-point a kernel causing validation errors.
+For example, running DBCSR's unit tests with `OPENCL_LIBSMM_VALIDATE` enabled produce console output that allows to pin-point a kernel which is causing errors (validation).

-### Runtime Settings

 Runtime settings are made by the means of environment variables.
 The OpenCL backend provides `acc_getenv.sh` to list all occurrences of `getenv` categorized into "OpenCL Backend environment variables" and "OpenCL LIBSMM environment variables".
 Common backend related settings are:

 * `ACC_OPENCL_DEVSPLIT`: integer enabling devices to be split into subdevices (non-zero/default: subdevices, zero: aggregated).
 * `ACC_OPENCL_DEVTYPE`: character string selecting "cpu", "gpu", "all" (unfiltered), or any other string (neither CPU or GPU).